US 90 Texas Corridor Study

 In keeping with population growth, increasing traffic, and the state’s booming economy, the US 90 Corridor Study will examine currently planned transportation projects, evaluate safety, and analyze reliability, connectivity, and mobility concerns.
 In addition, the study will identify multimodal needs and prioritize short-, medium-, and long-term improvements to promote movement of people and goods along the corridor.

-The study will consider the following key elements to identify and prioritize proposed projects along the corridor:
+The study will consider the following key elements to identify and prioritize proposed improvements along the corridor:

 - Mobility and reliability